Skip navigation

 Open Championship missed cut list: Spieth’s putting woes send reigning Birkdale winner home early

-While the chase may very well still be on for the Claret Jug, this weekend won’t be as dramatic for someone like Jordan Spieth whose pursuit of a Birkdale repeat was scuttled by putting woes on Friday that included carding a quadruple bogey at the 17th hole to finish 7-over 77.
+While the chase is still on for the claret jug, this weekend won’t be as dramatic for someone like Jordan Spieth.
+His pursuit of a Birkdale repeat was scuttled by putting woes on Friday that included a quadruple bogey at the 17th hole to shoot 77.

-Matt Fitzpatrick and Justin Rose, a pair of popular names given out as potential Open winners before the tournament, also won’t have a chance to play in front of their native England fans on Saturday — or Sunday for that matter.
+Matt Fitzpatrick and Justin Rose, a pair of popular picks, also won’t have a chance to play in front of their native England fans on Saturday — or Sunday for that matter.

-Before looking at who missed the cut at the 2026 Open Championship and how they fared, let’s look at how the cut works and what number proved to be the cut-off after 36 holes.
+Before looking at who missed the cut at the Open Championship, let’s look at how the cut works and what number proved to be the cut-off after 36 holes.

 How does the Open Championship cut line work?